Ackee-Blockchain/solana-vscode/beta-tester-guide.md

 Thank you for participating in the beta testing of our Solana VSCode Extension!
 Your feedback is invaluable in helping us improve the extension before its official release.

+Make sure you are testing the `pre-release` version.

 ## What to Focus On

 ### 1. Core Functionality